Discocactus zehntneri: Description

-Discocactus zehntneri is a solitary cactus characterized by its dull-green, spherical or flattened spherical shape, growing up to 7 centimeters tall and 10 centimeters in diameter.
-It features 12 to 20 slightly tubercled ribs, each up to 10 millimeters high, with areoles that are somewhat sunken into these ribs.
+Discocactus zehntneri is a solitary cactus characterized by its dull-green, spherical or flattened spherical shape, growing up to 7 cm tall and 10 cm in diameter.
+It features 12 to 20 slightly tubercled ribs, each up to 10 mm high, with areoles that are somewhat sunken into these ribs.
 The cactus boasts strong spines that are white or yellowish at the base, darkening at the tips, and turning to light brown or whitish towards the ends.
 These spines are downturned and densely packed, effectively hiding the plant's body from view.
 Notably, there is no central spine.
-It has approximately 11 radial spines that resemble combs and can reach up to 4.2 centimeters in length.
-The cephalium, which is formed of cream to white wool and yellowish to brown bristles measuring up to 2 centimeters long, can grow up to 1 centimeter high and has a diameter of 3.5 centimeters.
+It has approximately 11 radial spines that resemble combs and can reach up to 4.2 cm in length.
+The cephalium, which is formed of cream to white wool and yellowish to brown bristles measuring up to 2 cm long, can grow up to 1 cm high and has a diameter of 3.5 cm.

-The flowers of Discocactus zehntneri are slender and funnel-shaped, reaching lengths of up to 9 centimeters.
-Its fruit is club-shaped, red, and can grow up to 2.5 centimeters long.
+The flowers of Discocactus zehntneri are slender and funnel-shaped, reaching lengths of up to 9 cm.
+Its fruit is club-shaped, red, and can grow up to 2.5 cm long.